APA Scholarships

 Applicants must have at least 2 (two) recommendation letters submitted on their behalf.

-For the 2023 cycle we will be awarding 10 scholarships at $5,000 each.
+For the 2024 cycle, we will be awarding 18 scholarships at $5,000 each.

 Charles Abrams Scholarship

 Charles Abrams was an internationally recognized authority on housing and urban affairs who died in 1970.
 Throughout his career, he exhibited an active desire to help students in planning programs.
-In his honor, the American Planning Association administers a scholarship fund established by his widow and a number of his colleagues.
+In his honor, the American Planning Association administers a scholarship fund established by his widow and several of his colleagues.

 Judith McManus Price Scholarship